Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/01_Vault Installation Lab/01_Project-Overview.md

   - Administrator access to the server.
   - Backup of any existing data (this is a clean install).
   - Optional: Hardware Security Module (HSM) client if using external key storage.

-This setup gives you a fully functional self-hosted CyberArk PAM Vault ready for adding components like PVWA, CPM, and PSM.
-Test access with the built-in Administrator user and explore the PrivateArk Client for Safe creation and user management next!